Brooklyn Thrill Killers

 Three of the boys standing before the district Attorney, who holds up the bullwhip used in one of the attacks.

 The boys, handcuffed, alongside the corpse of Willard Mentor.

-The Brooklyn Thrill Killers were a group of teenage boys who were convicted of killing one man and accused of killing another (one by drowning, the other by beating) and committed acts of assault and torture against several other people in Brooklyn, a borough of New York City during the summer of 1954.
+The Brooklyn Thrill Killers were a group of American teenage boys who were convicted of killing one man and accused of killing another (one by drowning, the other by beating) and committed acts of assault and torture against several other people in Brooklyn, a borough of New York City during the summer of 1954.
 The case attracted considerable media attention in the United States.
 It also fueled the controversy over comic books, which were accused at the time of causing sexual perversion and juvenile delinquency.

 Members

 The four members of the gang were teenagers who belonged to Brooklyn's Jewish community: